robmuh/robmuh.github.com/_posts/2014-01-19-tools-list.markdown

 hang out in there.
 People come and go as they are around.
 Gives a watercooler feel when coding in your dungeon.

-**WARNING:**Do NOT jump into an IRC room and violate the rules of the room or do stupid things like asking to ask a question instead of just asking a question.
+**WARNING:** Do NOT jump into an IRC room and violate the rules of the room or do stupid things like asking to ask a question instead of just asking a question.
 The biggest strength of IRC, the immediate responsiveness and volume of people, is also it's greatest weakness.

 ### Email: Gmail

-My impression following a lot of Silicon Valley developer blogs and tweets is that Google just ain't as cool to them as the rest of the world.
+My impression as I read a lot of Silicon Valley developer blogs and tweets is that Google just ain't as cool to them as the rest of the world.
 This may be, but Gmail is still a defacto standard email provider for many reasons: